adben/keycloak-lokaal/README.md

 docker-compose down
 ```

-To delete the network, containers, and volumes when you stop the cluster, specify the -v option:
+To delete the network, containers, and volumes when you stop the cluster, specify the -v option

 ```shell
 docker-compose down -v
 ```

+Inloggen op ```http://0.0.0.0:8080/``` met de gebruikersnaam/pass "ictu":"ictu"